Mac Force Quit Not Working? Try These 6 Fixes

 Macs are known for their reliability and seamless performance, but even the best machines face occasional hiccups.
 When encountering a frozen Mac with a spinning beachball, the first thing you may try is to force quit the app that’s gone rogue.
 Force quit is a feature built into macOS that allows you to immediately close an unresponsive application, which is particularly useful when an app freezes and refuses to shut down through normal methods.

-Why Force Quit Stops Working on Mac
+Why Does Force Quit Stop Working on My Mac?

 Several reasons can contribute to force quit on Mac not working.
 To begin with, if your entire macOS system is frozen, force quit won’t be able to function because it requires the system’s processes to respond as well.
 It’s also possible that certain apps may have bugs or glitches that prevent them from being forced to quit.
 Last, if your Mac is running out of resources (RAM or CPU), it might not be able to handle the force quit command.

-How to Force Quit on Mac in 3 Ways
+How to Correctly Force Quit on Mac

 Before navigating to the solutions, make sure you’ve run every method to force quit an app on your Mac, including:

-Force quit Mac via Apple Menu: Click the Apple logo in the upper-left corner of your screen.
+Click the Apple logo in the upper-left corner of your screen.
 Select Force Quit from the drop-down menu.
 In the pop-up window, choose the unresponsive app and click Force Quit.

 Force Quit with Apple Menu